CSaz98/CSC311/README.txt

 Both JPEG and MP3 encoders use Huffman coding as part of their algorithms.

 Usage:
-Encoding: this program can compress/encode a text file conatining a decoded message.
+Encoding: this program can compress/encode a text file containing a decoded message.
 The compressed/encoded file will be opened and saved as a text file.

 Decoding: this program can decompress/decode a text file.